leangjia/blender_docs/trunk/blender_docs/manual/getting_started/installing/windows.rst

 Updating from Windows Installer File
 ------------------------------------

-When a update for Blender is released, it can be downloaded directly from the `Blender website <https://blender.org/download/>`__.
+When an update for Blender is released, it can be downloaded directly from the `Blender website <https://blender.org/download/>`__.
 The Windows installer can then be run to install the updated version of Blender.
 To remove a previously installed version of Blender, use Windows settings or control panel to uninstall the desired version.

 Updating from Zip
 -----------------

-When a update for Blender is released, it can be downloaded directly from the `Blender website <https://blender.org/download/>`__ and extracted to the desired folder, where you can double click the executable to run Blender.
+When an update for Blender is released, it can be downloaded directly from the `Blender website <https://blender.org/download/>`__ and extracted to the desired folder, where you can double click the executable to run Blender.
 For more information on creating a portable version of Blender, see the section `Install from Zip`_.